Jennifer B. Helderman, MD, MS,

 Several NIH-funded laboratories offer training opportunities for fellows in basic science research.
 Active areas of laboratory investigation include the pulmonary microcirculation and control of pulmonary vascular resistance, the cerebral circulation and regulation of cerebral blood flow, molecular genetics and the inherited predisposition to disease sequelae of prematurity, such as chronic lung disease, and the neuroendocrine development in the fetus and newborn.

 Clinical Research Opportunities

 Fellows in our program have constant exposure and ample opportunity to participate in clinical research.
-We have a long track record of participation in multi-center and single site clinical trials on broad and diverse topic relevant to neonatology.
+We have a long track record of participation in multi-center and single site clinical trials on broad and diverse topics relevant to neonatology.

 These include ventilator management, nutritional management, pain management, management of chronic lung disease and epidemiological studies of preterm sequelae including cerebral palsy and chronic lung disease.
-From 2001 to 2006, we participated as a member of the National Institute of Health NICHD Neonatal Network, expanding our opportunities for collaborative clinicals trials.
+From 2001 to 2006, we participated as a member of the National Institute of Health NICHD Neonatal Network, expanding our opportunities for collaborative clinical trials.
 Both nurseries are members of the Vermont-Oxford Neonatal Database.

 Master's in Science Program

 The Medical School’s Department of Public Health Sciences is nationally regarded for its leadership in clinical, epidemiological, and health outcomes research.
 Fellows in our program are eligible to apply to the Department of Public Health Sciences for admission to the Master’s Program in Science – Clinical and Population Translational Science (CPTS).
 The fellowship and the course work for the master’s degree can take place simultaneously, permitting completion of both programs in 3-4 years.